SEDP 200. Characteristics of Individuals With Disabilities. 3 Hours.

 SEDP 202.
 Preparing Diverse Learners From Multicultural and Global Perspectives.
 3 Hours.

-Semester course; 3 lecture hours (delivered in hybrid format).
+Semester course; 3 lecture hours (delivered online and hybrid).
 3 credits.
 This course is designed to enhance cultural competence of students through exploration of diversities from multicultural aspects and global perspectives.
 Students enrolled in the course will have multiple opportunities to increase their cultural awareness individually, reciprocally and socially.
 Throughout the course, students will explore diverse cultures and contexts within and outside of the U.S. Students will learn to view the relationship between the U.S. and the rest of the world as a dynamic and reciprocal interconnected unit instead of separate units.
 Topical areas centering on the main theme of multicultural and global perspectives include race, ethnicity, socioeconomic status, linguistic, gender, abilities, urban youth and sexual orientation differences.
 Key concepts include cultural beliefs, values, equity, diversity and inclusion.
 Personal and theoretical constructs of these key concepts are explored.
 Through lectures, readings, group projects, community activities, videos and class discussions, students will identify factors that have an impact on diverse learners and explore innovative approaches leading to the success of all learners.
+Graded as pass/fail.

 SEDP 203.
 Special Education and Disability Law.
 3 Hours.